TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 10/Joshua 10.37.md

 ---

-and they took it, and smote it with the edge of the sword, and the king thereof, and all the cities thereof, and all the souls that were therein; he left none remaining, according to all that he had done to Eglon; but he utterly destroyed it, and all the souls that were therein.
+They took it, and struck it with the edge of the sword, with its king and all its cities, and all the souls who were in it.
+He left none remaining, according to all that he had done to Eglon; but he utterly destroyed it, and all the souls who were in it.